 Dependent Care Credit

 While it is generally to your advantage to use an FSA to pay for childcare expenses instead of using the Dependent Care Credit, you may be able to use both in certain cases.
 With one child, you can claim a partial tax credit based on your income for up to $3,000 in childcare expenses.
 With two or more children, the amount rises to $6,000.
 If you contribute and are reimbursed for less than these amounts with an FSA, you may apply the excess expenses toward your allowable Dependent Care Credit.
-If you have $5,000 withheld from your pay for reimbursement for daycare expenses for your two children, and the total expenses for daycare so that you can work are $9,000, you have $4,000 in excess expenses.
+For example, if you have $5,000 withheld from your pay for reimbursement for daycare expenses for your two children, and the total expenses for daycare so that you can work are $9,000, you have $4,000 in excess expenses.
 You can claim up to $6,000 per year toward the credit, but this amount is reduced by amounts that you contribute to an FSA.
 In this case, you still have $1,000 available toward the credit.